Technical DataHOW TO CALCULATE THE LOADING CAPACITY FOR MODULAR STRUCTURES

 In the end, a kitting cart lets you distribute your components needed on the production line without interfering with the workflow.
 All the parts required for a task are therefore within easy reach.
 This reduces the amount of time wasted by your employees to unpack components on the production line.

 Tugger carts are often used to replenish flow racks by transporting bins that contain production components.
-This ensures that the operator who fills the flowrack can do more in one pass than with only one cart.
+This ensures that the operator who fills the flow rack can do more in one pass than with only one cart.

-WIP (“Work in Progress”) carts are the perfect solution to move goods in progress from one workstation to another one or to move the products from a station to a WIP rack located in a holding area.
+WIP (Work in Progress) carts are the perfect solution to move goods in progress from one workstation to another one or to move the products from a station to a WIP rack located in a holding area.
 Like the other types of carts built with a modular system, you can customize these structures to hold the product at any stage of the process.

 Using this kind of structure reduces the number of errors your employees can make by providing them with equipment made specifically for one task.
 Using WIP structures like carts and racks will, in the long run, reduce overstock and save floor space.

-This category is usually the commonly used one in manufacture plants.
-Fun fact: the shape and dimensions for this type of structures are sometimes the most uncommon!
-Does your order picker need to go through a narrow alley or do need to optimize the picking of parts with odds shapes?
-No problem – you can design and build a cart that will meet these two criteria.
+This category is usually the commonly used one in manufacturing plants.
+Fun fact: the shape and dimensions for this type of structure are sometimes the most uncommon!
+Does your order picker need to go through a narrow alley or do you need to optimize the picking of parts with odd shapes?
+No problem!
+You can design and build a cart that will meet these two criteria.
 As a matter of fact, the distinct advantage of a modular system is that it adapts to your environment and not the other way around.

 There is one slight inconvenience to this type of transportation: you may need to return the empty cart to the original facility.
-Nonetheless, truck carts are the most efficient when you need to save time and ship as quick as possible.
+Nonetheless, truck carts are the most efficient when you need to save time and ship as quickly as possible.

-To learn more about carts and the best way to build them, make sure to read our article How to build carts and racks.
+To learn more about carts and the best way to build them, make sure to read our article How to Build Carts and Racks.